mongodb/docs-realm/videos/scripts/backend.rst

 ``npm`` to globally install the Realm CLI, so you can run it from any location.
 When the installation is complete, return to the Atlas web page.

-When the cluster creation is complete, you will see Cluster 0 listed.
+When the cluster creation is complete, you will see "Cluster0" listed.
 Near the top of the page, find the ``Access Manager`` menu.
-Click on that, and then choose "Project Access".
+Click on that, and then choose ``Project Access``.
 Click on the ``API Keys`` tab, and then click on this ``Create API Key`` button.

 For the Description, let's add a name that will remind us -- and others -- why this key was created.
-I'll type in "API Key for Ream CLI".
+I'll type in ``API Key for Ream CLI``.

 For Project Permissions, we want to give the CLI tools Project Owner permissions and remove the read-only permissions.